-Before you start, make sure you have everything you need (artwork and audio files, properly spelled) available on Dropbox or iCloud.
+Before you start, make sure you have everything you need (artwork and audio file(s)) available on Dropbox or iCloud.

-Label name is optional.
+Label name is optional and if left empty the artist name from the Amuse account will be added automatically.
 The Label name is shown under the release in the different stores.
 If you have a label you should use it.
-Otherwise, you can use your artist name.
-If left blank, the artist name will be added automatically.

-Make sure that you have an artwork of high quality in the right format.
+Make sure that you have artwork of high quality in the right format (read more about Artwork here).
 We try not to interfere with the artist's artistic freedom but the stores have rules that are important to follow.

 - Artwork must be ad-free.
-It may NOT include websites, nor social media handles.
+It may NOT include websites, nor social media handles, no barcodes.
 No references to physical packaging like a CD logo, nor to a digital product.

 - The cover art needs to be a perfect square between 3000x3000pxl and 6000x6000pxl in .png or .jpeg and in good quality.
 Images must not be blurry, pixelated, cropped or have other quality flaws.
 You will be able to upload artwork as small as 1400x1400 pixels but we cannot guarantee that it will be approved by all stores.